Kalisundam Raa: Reception

-Idlebrain wrote "This film belongs the genre of 'Ninne Pelladatha'.
-The impact it gives to the viewer is more than that of 'Ninne Pelladatha', in fact.
+Jeevi of Idlebrain.com wrote "This film belongs the genre of Ninne Pelladatha.
+The impact it gives to the viewer is more than that of Ninne Pelladatha, in fact.
 Raj's characterization in DDLJ suits the 'Raghu' characterization in this film.
 An optimist and unconditional good-doer he is, 'Raghu' wins the hearts of all family members and the viewers".

 Box office

-Kalisundham Raa broke several records in Telugu cinema '.
-It ran for a record 100 days,175 days and 200 days.
+Kalisundham Raa broke several records in Telugu cinema.
+It ran for a record 100 days, 175 days and 200 days.